MiguelGuthridge/equator-lang/docs/Design/Types.md

 focus of the language.
 I doubt I'll do much with them aside from printing content.

+## `List`

+Lists behave similarly to Python lists.
+Not the primary focus of the language, but useful for representing multiple solutions for some problems.

 ## `Equation`

 Equations are the core of Equator's logic.
 They are like a function with a